About Ocean Diagnostics

 Ocean Diagnostics was created to enable the scientific data collection needed to influence informed decision making.

-In 2017, after witnessing the degradation of the oceans while scuba diving and sailing, Dean Wenham decided to use his sailboat for good and contribute to microplastics research.
-To his surprise, the only technology available for sampling microplastics, especially at depth, was heavy, expensive and impossible to deploy from a small sailboat.
-Not to mention, the analysis of microplastics was manual, labour-intensive and often qualitative.
+In 2017, after witnessing the degradation of the oceans while scuba diving and sailing, biochemist Dean Wenham decided to use his sailboat for good and contribute to microplastics research.
+To his surprise, the only technology available to sample microplastics - especially at depth - were heavy, expensive and impossible to deploy from a small sailboat.
+Not to mention, it was a manual and labour-intensive process.

 Ethan Edson was a dynamic marine scientist and engineer attempting to overcome the same hurdles by developing a microplastics sensor at Northeastern University.
 Having collaborated on multiple microplastics research projects and spending a semester at sea using Neuston Nets, Ethan was familiar with the painstaking and limited processes of collecting and analyzing microplastics.